COLOR GIRL 114

 BLOSSOMING CREATIVES: How to Survive In A Basic World

 Here are just a few friendly reminders that I wrote for myself as I continue to blossom as a creative.
 I decided to share my discoveries with the creative people working towards bringing their dreams to life.
 Every now and then it helps to be reminded that creativity is worth expanding in such a basic world.

 Remember that greatness comes with time.
 Don’t rush your creative juices.

 We live in a world where instant gratification is so necessary.
 It’s easy to get caught up in rushing ideas and the execution of creative projects.

 When I first started creating my blog site, I realized the importance of patience in creativity.
 I noticed that whenever I took my time with acting on my creative ideas I had better results.
-Whatever creative projects you are working on make sure you take your time to insure you are creating your best work.
+Whatever creative projects you are working on making sure you take your time to ensure you are creating your best work.

 Talk less.
 Do More.

 “Don’t talk about it, just do it.”
 It is exactly what my best friend responded as I was sharing one of my creative ideas with her on a train ride home.
 Ever find yourself sharing amazing ideas and forgetting to actually pursue them?
 Try your hardest to come up with ideas and then immediately create a plan to achieve them.
 Speaking your dreams into existence is just the beginning.